salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # summary

-Update an AppFramework app with a new template.
+Update an app with a new template.

 # description

-Update an existing AppFramework application by associating it with a new template or modifying its properties.
+Update an existing orchestrated app by associating it with a new template or modifying its properties.
 This command allows you to change the template that an app is based on, update its metadata (label, description), or modify runtime configuration settings.

 You can identify the app by either its unique ID or its name, and specify the new template by either its unique ID or its name.
 App and template IDs are guaranteed to be unique, while names should be unique within an org.

 Updating an app with a new template changes the app's underlying structure and configuration to match the new template.
 This is useful for migrating apps to updated templates or changing an app's functionality.
 You can also update just the app's metadata without changing the template.

-You must have AppFramework enabled in your org and appropriate permissions to modify applications.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to modify applications.
 Both the app and template must exist in the same org.

 # flags.target-org.summary